Kenny-Hui/obDRPC/README.md

 - OpenBVE Nightly Build (2022-09-06 and onwards)

 ## Setup
-- Download the files provided in the Release section or ompile the project.
+- Download the files provided in the **Release section** or compile the project.
 Then copy the dll to **<Your OpenBVE Installation/Data/InputDevicePlugins>**

 - Launch OpenBVE, Go to Options -> Next Page -> Input Device Plugin, select **Discord RPC** and click "Enable this Input Device Plugin".